Roger Deakins: holy shit. Gender and race: hmmm.

 While the mood is thick with dread and claustrophobia, character motivations and ideologies are a little less vividly-defined.
 In some cases, this seems to come down, more than anything else, to story omission.
 The opening scene plays very differently if you’ve seen Dave Bautista‘s prequel short.
 While I was more critical about the other two prequel shorts, 2048: Nowhere to Run gives us some character insight that evidently couldn’t fit into an already-nearly-three-hour opus:

 Denis Villeneuve did what we hoped he would and believed he could: create a new mythology from the altar of the cult of fandom.
-The sense of tension and dread is true to the original, and while there’s no Roy Batty-level iconic character in 2049, most of the performances are solid: villain Luv (Sylvia Hoeks) is truly terrifying, Ryan Gosling‘s trademark stoicism is perfect for Villeneuve’s pace and lingering dread, and Harrison Ford had some moments I found surprisingly heartfelt (in stark contrast with scene partner Jared Leto, who seemed to be in another movie altogether).
+The sense of tension and dread is true to the original, and while there’s no Roy Batty-level iconic character in 2049, most of the performances are solid: villain Luv (Sylvia Hoeks) is truly terrifying, Ryan Gosling‘s trademark stoicism is perfect for Villeneuve’s pace and lingering dread, and Harrison Ford has some surprisingly heartfelt moments (in stark contrast with scene partner Jared Leto who, perhaps by design, seems to be in another movie altogether).
+Interestingly, if you read Deckard as a villain, as Rutger Hauer famously (and hilariously) did, Harrison Ford’s battered, bewildered performance here becomes way more meaningful.

 While I think I understand what Blade Runner 2049 is trying to say about the commodification of women’s bodies in this future, I’m not sure the film’s language was all that different from that of its own villains.

 A re-watch and several discussions with female friends later, it’s becoming apparent there’s a lot to unpack in 2049’s treatment of women and race.
 Perhaps I’d thought (hoped?)
 I’d seen everything wrong in Ghost in the Shell‘s mishandling (and several steps backward from its source material) of both, particularly regarding ideas of gender in a future where consciousness is transferable and our “shells” are arbitrary… but I guess not.